 Once you’ve checked it’s compatible, you can either wire it yourself or contact a HVAC pro like H&C Heating and Cooling.
 If you’re installing it without help, you’ll notice a terminal for the C-wire, or common wire.
 This wire is solely used for powering your thermostat.
 If your house or HVAC system is older, you might not have one of these wires.
 In most cases, Nest says this isn’t an issue because the thermostat can pull enough power from other heating and cooling wires.

-In some instances, your heating and cooling system may have to have that C-wire.
+Sometimes, your heating and cooling system may have to have that C-wire.
 And here’s why.

 8 Common Nest Thermostat Problems

-- Short battery life.
+- Bad battery life.

 - Thermostat motion sensing is disabled.

-- Your thermostat sometimes disconnects from Wi-Fi.
+- Your thermostat every now and then disconnects from Wi-Fi.

 - Heating or cooling is short cycling, or repeatedly turning on and off in a short period of time.

-Our Pros Can Solve Nest Thermostat Troubles
+Our Specialists Can Solve Nest Thermostat Troubles